 “About seventy years back, I sat right where you are now.”

 The comment from some stranger almost startled me into falling.
 I was sitting on the ledge of the rooftop terrace with my feet dangling off the side.
 It was a chilly windy night, and the noise from the traffic far below was barely audible.
-I slid my butt a little further from the edge and that long drop down.
+I slid my butt a little further from the edge with its long, inviting drop down.